-- Angkor Wat Temple, Cambodia – The Largest Temple
+1. Angkor Wat Temple, Cambodia

-- Prambanan Temple, Indonesia – World Heritage Site
+2. Prambanan Temple, Indonesia

-The focus is on the central part where eight primary and also eight minor temples.
-Those are built on a raised platform and an architectural work of art of carved stonework and staircases.
-They showcase Candi Shiva Mahadeva.
-The statue rests in a wide park with lesser temples.
+The temple consists of the remains of some 244 temples; World Heritage-listed Prambanan is Indonesia’s major Hindu Temple and one of the tourist attractions in Southeast Asia.
+The focus is the central compound where eight primary and also eight minor temples are built on a raised platform – an architectural work of art of carved stonework and staircases, showcasing Candi Shiva Mahadeva.
+Prambanan rests in a wide park spotted with lesser temples.

-- Sri Durga Temple, Melbourne, Australia – A Huge Temple in Australia
+3. Sri Durga Temple, Melbourne, Australia

-- Helensburgh Sri Venkateswara Temple, Australia –
+4. Helensburgh Sri Venkateswara Temple, Australia

-The authority of the temple expect that the number of Hindus will expand in Australia.
-SVT appeared and the design of the temple followed traditional Indian architecture based on Agama Sastras and it stands for providing spiritual guidance and also comfort.
+Sri Venkateswara Temple is situated in Helensburgh, New South Wales.
+Helensburgh is one of the southern hemisphere’s popular Hindu temples, held in adoration by all devotees.
+The temple is constructed 400 feet above sea level on a hilly landscape.
+The temple has four ‘Praharam’ halls.
+It is expected that the number of Hindus will expand in Australia.
+SVT appeared and this temple was designed in traditional Indian architecture based on Agama Sastras and it stands for providing spiritual guidance and comfort.
 The Tirupathi Tirumala Devasthanam offered support and also financial aid.

-- Tanah Lot Temple, Bali – A Temple with Unusual Landscape
+5. Tanah Lot Temple, Bali

-- Pashupatinath Temple, Kathmandu
+6. Pashupatinath Temple, Kathmandu

 The large temple in Nepal expands across the Bagmati River, considered sacred by Hindus.
 The central pagoda-style temple has a golden roof, four silver-covered sides, and elegant woodcarvings.
 The Hindu and Buddhist deities are also there in Pashupatinath’s temple.

-- Sagar Shiv Mandir, Mauritius
+7. Sagar Shiv Mandir, Mauritius

 The location of this Hindu Temple is on an island and about 1800 feet above sea level.
 The atmosphere is very peaceful, and also you can spend hours relaxing here.
-It is in the Indian Ocean and is a treat to watch with its calm waters and beautiful worship area.
+It is surrounded by the Indian Ocean and is a treat to watch with its calm waters and beautiful worship area.
 It also has the idols of Hanuman and Goddess Lakshmi.

-- Dhakeshwari Temple, Dhaka
+8. Dhakeshwari Temple, Dhaka

 Dhakeshwari, is Bangladesh’s largest Hindu temple.
 King Ballal Sen of the Sena dynasty founded Dhakeshwari in the 12th century.
 The king dreamed of a statue of the goddess Durga hidden in the jungle and set up it in his temple as Dhakeshwari after discovering it.
-Nevertheless, the temple’s current architectural style dated to the 12th century due to the various alterations, rebuildings and also many changes that took place over time.
+Nevertheless, the temple’s current architectural style cannot be dated to the 12th century due to the various alterations, rebuildings and also many changes that took place over time.

-- Shri Kali Temple, Myanmar
+9. Shri Kali Temple, Myanmar

-- Sri Siva Subramaniya Temple, Fiji
+10. Sri Siva Subramaniya Temple, Fiji

-- Pura Besakih Temple in Eastern Bali
+11. Pura Besakih Temple in Eastern Bali

-- Erawan Shrine, Bangkok
+12. Erawan Shrine, Bangkok